VF Corporation Earns Top Score in Human Rights Campaign Foundation’s 2023-2024 Corporate Equality Index

-VF Corporation earns 100 on the Human Rights Campaign Foundation’s annual assessment of LGBTQ+ workplace equality
+VF Corporation announces its annual rating on the Human Rights Campaign Foundation’s assessment of LGBTQ+ workplace equality

-DENVER--(BUSINESS WIRE)-- VF Corporation (NYSE: VFC), a global leader in branded lifestyle apparel, footwear and accessories, has received a top score of 100 on the Human Rights Campaign Foundation’s 2022 Corporate Equality Index (CEI), the nation’s foremost benchmarking survey and report measuring corporate policies and practices related to LGBTQ+ workplace equality.
-VF joins the ranks of over 840 major U.S. businesses that also earned top marks this year.
+DENVER – January 3, 2024 VF Corporation (NYSE: VFC), a leading portfolio of lifestyle brands, received a score of 100 on the Human Rights Campaign Foundation’s 2023-2024 Corporate Equality Index, the nation’s foremost benchmarking survey and report measuring corporate policies and practices related to LGBTQ+ workplace equality.
+This is VF’s seventh consecutive year receiving this score and this year joins the ranks of 545 major U.S. businesses that also earned top marks this year.

 The CEI rates companies on detailed criteria falling under four central pillars: